|Nutritional Guidelines (per serving)|

 Flip over edge nearest to you, and lay it on the top 1/4 so that puff pastry touches puff pastry, encasing mushrooms completely in a cylinder.
 Don't roll in pinwheel fashion for strudel because the puff pastry in the interior will never bake, and it will become gummy.

-Move strudel to center of baking pan and tuck in ends.
+Move strudel to the center of baking pan and tuck in ends.
 Brush entire surface with egg wash.

 Using the back of a knife, run crisscross pattern over strudel.
 If desired, add cut-out leaves, flowers, and vines from a portion of the second sheet of puff pastry.
 (Frozen grocery store puff pastry typically comes two sheets to a box).
 Egg wash the designs.